-Ben is a Partner on the investment team at Atomico, where he leads investments in Enterprise software (SaaS) and solution companies.
+Ben is a Partner on the investment team at Atomico, where he leads investments in Enterprise software (SaaS) companies.

 I love working with product-obsessed companies building incredible solutions enabled by powerful technologies like machine learning and intelligent automation.
 I believe these ‘10x’ products can shake up industries and create categories.